a1n13a1n13d4/REPO4.ANAND.Stable_Diffusion/README.md

 python src/main.py
 ```

-This command will execute the main script that initializes the model and begins the image generation process.
+This will execute the main script that initializes the model and begins the image generation process.

-## Running the Web UI

-1. **To Install and Run the Stable Diffusion AI easily:**
-   - Navigate to the project directory:
-     ```bash
-     cd /path/to/your/project/models/Stable-diffusion/
-     ```
-   - Run the web UI by executing:
-     ```bash
-     webui.bat
-     ```
-   - This will install any remaining dependencies and start the Stable Diffusion interface.

-2. **Accessing the Web UI:**
-   - Once the setup is complete, open your web browser and go to `http://localhost:7860` to start using Stable Diffusion.
+---

 ## Contributions

 Contributions are welcome!
 If you have suggestions or find any issues, please feel free to submit a pull request or open an issue on GitHub.

+---

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+---

 ## Contact

 For any inquiries or support, please contact me via email at [sanand03027005@gmail.com](mailto:sanand03027005@gmail.com?subject=Enquiry%20about%20Running%20Stable%20Diffusion%20AI) or connect with me on [LinkedIn](https://www.linkedin.com/in/anands37/).